luciangutu/ZeroSSL-CertRenew/README.md

 # ZeroSSL-CertRenew
 A python script that automatically renews the certificate on ZeroSSL

-Change following variables:

-	Line 19: Api Key
-	Line 20: Domain name
-	Line 43 to 52: Request paramteres (O, OU, L, ST, C)

-The script assumes that certificates are stored in /etc/apache2/ssl/*.

-The script assumes that the www-root is stored in /var/www/domain.com/*.
+The script assumes that certificates are stored under /etc/ssl/certs/ The script assumes that the www-root is stored in /var/www/<domain.com>/

 OpenSSL is used to create the private key and csr.